DOI-USGS/nhdplusTools/README.md

 the HY\_Features standard.

-*Note:* The HY\_Features standard is based on the notion that a "catchment" is a wholistic feature that can be "realized" (some might say modeled) in a number of ways.
+*Note:* The HY\_Features standard is based on the notion that a "catchment" is a holistic feature that can be "realized" (some might say modeled) in a number of ways.
 In other words, a catchment can *only* be characterized fully through a collection of different conceptual representations.
 In NHDPlus, the "catchment" feature is the polygon feature that describes the drainage divide around the